BloomGameStudio/BloomDiscordBot/README.md

 - Mention Everyone
 - Add reactions

 # Quick start guide:

-1. To run in prod set env var "ENV" to prod.
-Ensure there are existing channels in Bloom Studio Discord servers with the channel names set in constants.py.
-The bot will determine the required channel IDs / Forum Channel IDs from the channel names in it's respective server."
+1. <a name="step1"></a>To run in production mode, set env var "ENV" to "prod".
+Ensure there are existing channels in Bloom Studio Discord servers with the channel names set in ```constants.py```.
+The bot will determine the required channel IDs / Forum Channel IDs from the channel names in its respective server.

 2. Create a .env file.
 Reference .env.example for what is required.

-3. To run in dev, reach out to Sarah for access to the dev server.
-Alternatively make your own server, and snapshot space. refer to step 1, and modify config/config.ini accordingly.Bot **will** default to dev if this env var is not set.
+3. To run in dev, reach out to [Sarah](https://github.com/Sarahtonein) for access to the dev server.
+Alternatively, make your own server, and snapshot space.
+[Refer to step 1](#step1), and modify ```config/config.ini``` accordingly.
+The bot **will** default to dev if this env var is not set.

 **Docker-Compose**